jimmyjam100/cs3013Public/project-1/v0/README.txt

 === Limitations ===

--  EOF is only detected if there is no new line before EOF.
 - Other than that, there are currently no limitations that are not present in the spec sheet for the assignment.

 === Testing ===